Skip to content

 Here are the three levels of electric car insurance to choose from:

-• Third-party only is the most basic level of cover and the minimum required by law.
-This covers the costs of other people’s damages or injuries, but you won’t be able to claim for damages to your own car or for your injuries.
+Third-party only is the most basic level of cover and the minimum required by law.
+This covers the cost of other people’s damages or injuries, but you won’t be able to claim for damages to your own car or for your injuries.

-• Third-party, fire and theft includes the same cover as basic third-party insurance, but also covers your own car against damage from fire, as well as theft.
+Third-party, fire and theft includes the same cover as basic third-party insurance, but also covers your own car against fire damage and theft.

 How much is electric car insurance?

-As with other types of car insurance, the price you’ll pay to insure your electric car depends on several factors, including:
+As with other types of car insurance, the price of insurance for electric cars depends on several factors, including:

 • The price of your car